Tam Zamanı Şimdi

-Tam Zamanı Şimdi (Now is the Perfect Time) is the second studio album by Turkish ska punk rock group Athena, released on April, 2000.
+Tam Zamanı Şimdi (Now is the Perfect Time) is the second studio album by Turkish ska punk rock group Athena, released in April 2000.

 In 2001, the band composed the song Oniki dev adam for supporting the Turkey national basketball team in the EuroBasket 2001.

 On 18 August 2005, the song "Tam Zamanı Şimdi" was included in the FIFA 06 videogame.

 Track listing

 Lyrics for all songs are in the Turkish language.